Miriam-Hein/pands-project2021/README.md

 <br>
 Noticeable is that the left graph seems to show less data entries for Iris setosa compared to the right graph.
 Knowing that there are 50 entries for each variable per Species the scatterplot only shows around 20 data entries on the plot.
 This is as some values are the exact same and therefore would be plotted at the same position.
 [11]
 </div>

-### Pythons role

-Advantages of python versus other data analysis programs/tools such as Matlab, SPSS, Minitab,

 ## Conclusion